cjeanmary14/home-loan-qualification-project/README.md

 -In the meantime, I made a report of the applicants and co-applicants that qualify for home loan from each gender.
 It also provides information on average monthly income, marital status, existing credit, etc.

+-With this information, this can give lenders a better idea in whom they going to lend loans to.

 ## Data Preparing Process:

 -I mainly used python in a Jupyter Notebook file to analyze, clean, and transform the data in order to make the visualization report.